Place

 About This Place

 The one story brick building was built in 1922 along the streetcar line and was home to various small businesses over the years.
-The Silver Platter sign dates back to 1928 and is an extremely rare art deco neon sign.
-The building was briefly home to the Silver Platter Grille in 1931 and then again in the 1950s.
-By the 1960s, it was operating as a bar.
+The Silver Platter name emblazed in the building’s iconic Silver Platter neon sign first appears in the historic records as the Silver Platter Grille in 1931 before adopting a variety of other names.
+By the 1950s, it was called the Silver Platter and by the 1960s had transitioned from a restaurant to a bar.

 In the 1970s, MacArthur Park had an active LGBTQ+ community and was becoming home to large numbers of immigrants from Mexico and Central America.
-One of them was Rogelio Ramirez, who began the current iteration of the Silver Platter Bar as a gay bar for Latinos in “Tejano boots and leather jackets” (Gonzalo Ramirez, Wildness, 2012).
+One of them was Rogelio Ramirez, who began the current iteration of the Silver Platter as a gay bar for Latinos in “Tejano boots and leather jackets” (Gonzalo Ramirez, Wildness, 2012).
 After Rogelio’s death from AIDS, his brother Gonzalo stepped in.
-Soon, it was a hub for trans Latinas.
+Soon, it was a vibrant gathering place for trans Latinas.

 The 2012 film Wildness by Wu Tsang offers a unique glimpse into lives of the people who form the legacy and present of the Silver Platter.